taltas/chain_mail/README.md

 ## Supported Email Providers

-ChainMail includes built-in support for the following email providers.
+`chain_mail` includes built-in support for the following email providers.
 Here's how to configure each one in your Rails initializer:

 ### Amazon SES